 Notice of Withdrawal

-Parents are expected to give one terms written notice of their intention to withdraw a student from Loreto College, otherwise a full terms fees will be charged.
+Parents are expected to give one term written notice of their intention to withdraw a student from Loreto College, otherwise, a full term's fees will be charged.

 Download details about our payment options:

 Camps, Sports and Excursions Fund (CSEF)

 The Victorian Government introduced this fund for the following purpose:

 “Every Victorian child should have access to the world of learning opportunities that exist beyond the classroom.
 The Camps, Sports and Excursions Fund will ensure that no student will miss out on the opportunity to join their classmates for important, educational and fun activities.”